How to complain about your landlord in the UK

 The council can inspect your property under the Housing Health and Safety Rating System (HHSRS).
 If they find a serious hazard, they can issue an improvement notice requiring your landlord to fix it.
 If the landlord ignores that, the council can carry out the work themselves and charge the landlord for it.
 They can also prosecute landlords who breach licensing rules, including houses in multiple occupation (HMOs) that are operating without the required licence.

 For licensing violations specifically, including unlicensed selective licensing areas, this enforcement route connects directly to your ability to claim back rent.
-An unlicensed landlord is in breach of law, which opens the door to a Rent Repayment Order of up to 12 months' rent.
+An unlicensed landlord is in breach of law, which opens the door to a Rent Repayment Order of up to 2 years' rent (12 months for offences before 1 May 2026).

 To complain to your council, find the private rented housing team on your local council's website.
 Some councils have online complaint forms; others ask you to email or call.
 Include your address, a description of the problem, and the evidence you have gathered.
 If the issue is urgent, such as a gas leak, no heating in winter, or a structural risk, say so explicitly and ask for an urgent inspection.

-Under the Renters' Rights Act 2026, councils received additional enforcement tools and the authority to issue civil penalty notices up to £40,000 for the most serious landlord breaches (GOV.UK, 2026).
+Under the Renters' Rights Act 2025, councils received additional enforcement tools and the authority to issue civil penalty notices up to £40,000 for the most serious landlord breaches.
 That is a meaningful deterrent, and councils are being pushed to use it.

 If you are in Hackney, Islington, or Westminster, selective licensing rules add another layer to this.
 See the guides for Hackney selective licensing 2026 and Islington selective licensing 2026 for borough-specific details.